Indian Youth Climate Network

 The Indian Youth Climate Network (IYCN) is a youth organization in India that aims to raise the voice of Indian youth on the global platform, as South Asia is one of the most vulnerable regions affected by climate change and environmental issues.
 Further, IYCN is motivated by global need in the Indian context to adopt mitigation and adaptation policy measure to combat climate change.
+It is part of the International Youth Climate Movement, which has the same acronym of IYCM.

 IYCN members work to generate consensus on what role India should play in the global debate of climate change, and how it should address its domestic issues.

-Started in 2008, IYCN was registered as an NGO in 2009 and today IYCN has offices in six locations with chapters in the Indian states, having outreach to thousands of youth in colleges, schools, corporations and institutions in India.
+Started in 2008, IYCN was registered as an NGO in 2009.
+Today, IYCN has offices in six locations with chapters in the Indian states and has an outreach to thousands of youth in colleges, schools, corporations and institutions in India.

 IYCN has "informed youth" as its leaders and program members who: